moorepants/DynamicistToolKit/docs/walk.rst

    joint angle headers end in ``.Ang``, the joint moments in ``.Mom``, the join power ``.Pow`` and the muscle forces are prefixed with ``R_`` or ``L``.

-.. [#] Cortex currently does not output anything for the My momemnt on force plate ?.
+.. [#] Cortex currently does not output anything for the ``.MomY`` momemt on force plate ?.
 So D-Flow records the raw voltages from Cortex and applies the calibration matrix in D-Flow to get correct values.

 Missing Values
 ~~~~~~~~~~~~~~